BURRO TRAIN to the WILD OTEROS RIVER: New Campsites Every Night!

 Day Three

-We leave the river at a narrows.
-This is the starting point for the canyoneers' route downstream.
-The river descends abruptly, while we traverse and begin the ascent.
-Camp is in a remote village inaccessible by vehicle.
-A small church maintains the Tarahumarans' link to the Catholic religion, and functions as their social center for festivities.
+We leave the river as it begins a fast descent in a tight narrows.
+This is the starting point for the half-day canyoneers' route downstream.
+Naturally, we have to make up the elevation when we exit!
+The river descends abruptly, while the hike traverses and begins to ascend.
+Camp is in a tiny remote village inaccessible by vehicle.
+A small visit maintains the Tarahumarans' link to the Catholic religion, and functions as their social center for festivities.
 These normally shy villagers have begun looking forward to our arrivals.
+We'll show you the secret handshake….Day Seven

 Day Eight

 Corn fields and orchards abound in this broad valley.
 Peach, plum, and apple trees blossom in the spring.
 The highest part of this valley shows evidence of a dam.
-Back at the guesthouse, Hot Showers and cold drinks await us!!!
+Back on the rim, the guesthouse has Hot Showers and Cold Drinks waiting!Day Nine

 Breakfast and Transfer to Airport in Los Mochis(LMM)